Reasons for Procedure

-After the procedure, you will be given a snack and something to drink.
+Right after the procedure, the staff will give you a snack and something to drink.

-The staff may ask you to stay seated for 10-15 minutes.
+The staff may ask you to stay seated for 10 to 15 minutes.
 If you are lightheaded, you may need to stay seated longer.
 You will be able to leave when you feel better.

-You will be asked to monitor the puncture site for bleeding or excessive bruising.
+Activities will be limited for the rest of the day.
+Monitor the puncture site for bleeding or excessive bruising.

 Family Doctor—American Academy of Family Physicians https://familydoctor.org

 Iron Disorders Institute http://www.irondisorders.org

 The College of Family Physicians of Canada https://www.cfpc.ca